Webhook Trigger

 Example

-1. Set path to /github/push
+1. Set provider to Stripe

-2. Set verificationType to hmac-signature
+2. Set path to /stripe/events

-Access the push event payload in downstream nodes:
+Access the event in downstream nodes:

 {{ webhook.body.repository.full_name }}